fbpx

 Food Banks Canada and our network of Provincial Associations and Affiliate food bank will

-• Provide food and other assistance to those needing help regardless of race, national or ethnic origin, citizenship, colour, religion, sex, sexual orientation, income source, age or mental or physical ability.
+1. Provide food and other assistance to those needing help regardless of race, national or ethnic origin, citizenship, color, religion, sex, sexual orientation, gender identity, gender expression, income source, age, and mental or physical ability.

-• Respect the privacy of those served, and will maintain the confidentiality of personal information.
+4. Respect the privacy of those served and will maintain the confidentiality of personal information.

-• Strive to make the public aware of the existence of hunger, and of the factors that contribute to it.
+7. Strive to make the public aware of the existence of hunger and of the factors that contribute to it.

-• Recognize that food banks are not a viable long-term response to hunger, and devote part of their activities to reducing the need for food assistance.
+8. Recognize that food banks are not a viable long-term response to hunger and devote part of their activities to reducing the need for food assistance.

-• Represent accurately, honestly and completely their respective mission and activities to the larger community.
+9. Represent accurately, honestly, and completely their respective mission and activities to the larger community.

 History & Hunger